Skip to Main Content

 Movie Magic and Hot Budget templates calibrated for Mexican peso volatility — STPC and ANDA collective rates, 16% IVA VAT, ISR withholdings, IMSS 30% payroll loading, EFICINE 189 caps, state rebate stacking, and Estudios Churubusco and Fox Baja Studios stage day rates

+Here is what that looks like on the ground.
 On the ground, Stage day rates at Estudios Churubusco (Mexico's flagship since 1945), Estudios América, Lemon Studios, Argos Comunicación, Estudios Tepeyac (TV Azteca), Televisa San Ángel, Imagina Studios, Centro Capital, and Fox Baja Studios in Rosarito (the world's largest outdoor deep-ocean tank, built for Titanic 1997 and used on Master and Commander 2003, Pearl Harbor 2001, Pirates of the Caribbean tank work) are quoted as live line items.

+Here is how the picture comes together.
 On the production side, Customs ATA carnet processing through SAT, INM (Instituto Nacional de Migración) artist-visa fees, AFAC drone permits, IFT frequency licensing, COMEFILM federal location permits, INAH heritage-site fees (Teotihuacán, Chichén Itzá, Palenque, Monte Albán, Uxmal, Tulum), and Día de Muertos location surcharges all carry separate budget lines for EFICINE audit clarity.

 FAQ